laurajul/UR3eUnitySync/README.md

 ## Use Case

-This script was used in a setup where the Unity game engine simulated robot movements.
-Unity sent target joint values over MQTT, and the robot followed in real time.
-The robot also streamed back its actual joint positions to Unity, allowing for precise synchronization.
+This script was used in a setup where the Unity game engine mirrors robot movements.
+Unity can sent target joint values over MQTT, and the robot followed in real time.
+This will also be ubdated in the simulation inside unity.

 ---